deltachat/deltachat-pages/_posts/2024-03-25-crypto-analysis-securejoin.md

 - Feb 21th: [rPGP 0.11.0](https://github.com/rpgp/rpgp/releases/tag/v0.11.0) is released.

-- Feb 27th: researchers did not find any flaws in our patches.
+- Feb 27th: the researchers did not find any flaws in our patches.

 - March 4th: fixes are integrated into the public Delta Chat core repository and the v1.44 app release processes start.